LAWYER PPC PLAYBOOK

-Chances are that if this is your first time running a Google Ads PPC campaign, you’re nervous about wasting money.
+Chances are that if this is your first time running a law firm PPC campaign, you’re nervous about wasting money.

 Perhaps you’ve heard horror stories form other attorneys where they turned on a Google Ads campaign and burned through thousands of dollars within a matter of weeks.

-Don’t worry – we’ll share a simple and easy process to follow that ensures you’re slowly testing, gathering data, and driving results with your PPC campaign.
+Don’t worry – we’ll share a simple and easy process to follow that ensures you’re slowly testing, gathering data, and driving results with your law firm PPC campaign.

 The first step is to find cost-effective keywords within Google’s Keyword Planner.